Songwriter Interview – Ian Sherwood… talking about his ideal songwriting process, how to write better songs and his best advice for new songwriters

 Ian, what is your musical background and musical training?

-I studied jazz saxophone with Don Palmer at Dalhousie University, in Halifax, Nova Scotia.
-Then I moved to Toronto, where I studied sax with Kirk McDonald and Bob Mover.
-I learned jazz improvisation and composition, including jazz theory, song forms and chord progressions.
+I studied jazz saxophone with Don Palmer while I was at Dalhousie University.
+Then I moved to Toronto and studied with Kirk McDonald and Bob Mover.
+I learned jazz improvisation and composition, including jazz theory, song forms, chord progressions.

 Do you have any formal songwriting training?